Signed in as:

 filler@godaddy.com

 Indian commissioner Dole's account of meeting Hole-in-the-Day claimed the Chief was "insolent".
 The Anaconda Standard published Hole-in-the-Day's account that disputes Dole's.
-The Chippewa War 1862: Daniel S. Mooer's Account of interview with Hole-in-the-Day, The Anaconda Standard, 8 Nov 1898, p.12, Newspapers.com, 2023 [37]
+The Chippewa War 1862: Daniel S. Mooer's Account of interview with Hole-in-the-Day, The Anaconda Standard, 8 Nov.
+1898, p.12, Newspapers.com, 2023 [37]

-Both chambers the Minnesota legislature agreed to send Gov. Ramsey and a Commission, with the authority to resolve the Chippewa issues, to meet Hole-in-the-Day at Crow Wing.[105]
 Instead twenty Chippewa leaders, of which at least 10 were Chiefs, were there and offered to fight Sioux when they met the Governor and the Commission.
 The Governor and Commission "taken with the offers" and returned to St. Paul.
 Minnesota's other U.S. Senator was "taken" when he was informed.
 Those opposed to Chippewa military service were President Lincoln, Major General Pope and Brigadier General Sibley.
 Commissioner Dole tried for 12 days to get a meeting with Hole-in-the-Day.
 When the Chief did show up, he surprised Dole by bringing 300 warriors who quickly encircled the Commissioner's party.[106]
 The meeting produced a treaty addressing the Chippewa concerns.
 Three copies were made, one for Governor Ramsey, one for Chief Hole-in-the-Day, and one for Chief Flat-Mouth.

 Hole-in-the-Day, 15 Sept.
-20 Chippewa leaders offer, Appendix, Journal of the House of Representatives, State of Minnesota 1862, Wm R. Marshall, Press Printing Company, St Paul, pp.135-8 [38] (Chief May-Zhuc-Ke-Ge-Shig spelling variation)
+20 Chippewa leaders offer, Appendix, Journal of the House of Representatives, State of Minnesota 1862, Wm.
+R. Marshall, Press Printing Company, St Paul, pp.135-8 [38] (Chief May-Zhuc-Ke-Ge-Shig spelling variation)

 Hole-in-the-Day, 15 Sept. meet Senator Rice, Judge Cooper and Major Hatch, Minnesota History Magazine [39]